-The BSACAP WIOA Opportunity Youth Program is concerned with young people age 18-24 years who have had some kind of involvement with the criminal justice system.
+The BSACAP WIOA Opportunity Youth Program is concerned with young people age 18-24 years who have significant barriers to employment.
 The primary emphasis is assisting participants to better prepare to either enter the workforce or attend a post-secondary educational institution.
 This goal is accomplished by paid internships, tutoring, study skills training, adult mentoring, and comprehensive guidance and counseling.
 Leadership development is promoted through community service and peer-centered activities encouraging responsibility and positive social behaviors.